 Jaimee Taborda is a resident of Massachusetts with a Bachelor’s degree in Art from Gordon College and a Master’s degree in Education from Fitchburg State University.
-She teaches Studio Art at Oxford High School and art education as an adjunct professor at Gordon College.
-Jaimee exhibits regularly and her work has been included in many group exhibitions throughout the greater Boston and Worcester areas.
+She teaches studio art at Oxford High School and art education as an adjunct professor at Gordon College.
+An artist with a love for exploration, she continues to take classes and workshops to inspire and expand her experience which have included printmaking, ceramics, and encaustic painting.
+She exhibits regularly and her work has been included in many group exhibitions throughout the greater Boston and Worcester areas and Northern Connecticut.

 Download Jaimee's CV here